Calf Crust - Hand painted calf

-- Box Calf is the regular calf leather use on mens shoes ready made collection
+- Box Calf is the regular calf leather use on our mens shoes

-- Calf Suede is our regular calf suede used in most of our ready-made production
+- Calf Suede is our regular calf suede used in most of our production

 - KID SUEDE is the most soft, velvety suede leather type which comes from small goat skins.
 The skins are pretty small which increases the price of leather (consumption per pair).
 This is a very delicate suede.